Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Proof of Theorems , and

-where we used that all derivatives of $m$ are uniformly bounded and we are in the range $t>1$.
-Taking products over $B \in P$ and noticing that each product contains at least one exponential decay factor, we apply Lemma~\ref{lem:prod_sum_prod} to get the bound
+where we used that all derivatives of $m$ are uniformly bounded and that $t\geq 1$.
+Taking products over $B \in P$, applying Lemma~\ref{lem:prod_sum_prod_S}, and noticing that each product contains at least one exponential decay factor in time, we get the pointwise bound